Near El Portal in Mariposa County, California — The American West (Pacific Coastal)

 Major Savage was killed by a political opponent, August 1852.
 Several years later one of his widows guided John Hite, a poor prospector, a few miles up this south fork to discover a gold mine that made him a millionaire.

 Other nearby markers.
 At least 5 other markers are within 11 miles of this marker, measured as the crow flies.
-Yosemite Valley Railroad (approx. 5.7 miles away); Whitlock Mining District (approx. 7.4 miles away); A Storied Landscape Mt.
+Yosemite Valley Railroad (approx. 5.7 miles away); Whitlock Mining District (approx. 7.4 miles away); A Storied Landscape (approx. 8.9 miles away); Mt.
 Buckingham School (approx. 10 miles away); Coulterville Toll Road (approx. 10.3 miles away).

 Also see . . .
 Pathways: A Story of Trails and Men (1968).
 CHAPTER III James D. Savage, Indian Fighter, and Explorer of Yosemite Valley (Submitted on March 30, 2007, by Karen Key of Sacramento, California.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 30, 2007, by Karen Key of Sacramento, California.
-This page has been viewed 3,345 times since then and 41 times this year.
+This page was last revised on November 6, 2019.
+It was originally submitted on March 30, 2007, by Karen Key of Sacramento, California.
+This page has been viewed 3,432 times since then and 11 times this year.
 Photos: 1, 2, 3. submitted on March 30, 2007, by Karen Key of Sacramento, California. • J. J. Prats was the editor who published this page.